Apochilles/Luke-Dawson-T1A1-Workbook-/Luke_Dawson_CA_Workbook.md

 Web Browsers are software that search for and display webpages.

 They translate websites returned by HTTP into inteperable content.
-They also display HTTPS and FPS (File Tranfer Protocol )
+They also display HTTPS and FPS (File Tranfer Protocol)

-Through the browser the user requests data and the server responds.
+Through the browser the user requests data and a TCP connection is established.
+After this the server responds to the request with the webpage and closes the TCP connection.

-Modern browsers now have developed features such as external plugins.
+When you load up a webpage, the browser converts the HTML and CSS with a feature called the browser rendering engine.
+This takes the raw HTML and CSS code and translates it into formatted text and images on the browser screen.

+Modern browsers now have developed features such as external plugins and developer tools.
+External plugins give extra functionality to your browser while development tools allow us to inspect the HTML and CSS embedded in our webpages.
+With this we can live edit the visuals and text displayed in the browser.
+They also have tools that allow debugging and a feature that allows users to see how their websites will display on multiple devices.

+This is important to web developers so they can see how their webpages are rendered and how

 ## Explain how each technology has contributed to the development of client and server communication over the internet (50 - 150 words for each technology)